 - Believe your friend.
 More than almost anything, your friend needs your trust.
 Avoid "why" questions (e.g. why didn't you leave? why were you there?) and instead ask what would be helpful, how you can best offer support, or who you could call for them.

 - Let your friend make the decisions.
 Sexual and relationship violence can take away the person's sense of power and leave them feeling helpless.
 Making decisions can help your friend take back control and feel empowered.
 Try presenting your friend with options and offering support for whatever they choose.

-Don’t define the experience.
+- Don’t define the experience.
 Do not label the event “rape” or “sexual assault."
-It is the right of the survivor to make sense of his or her experience without needing to make it conform to predefined categories.
+It is the right of your friend to make sense of his or her experience without needing to make it conform to predefined categories.

 - Assure your friend that this is not their fault.
 Sexual and relationship violence is never the fault of the survivor.